tasmota/docs/docs/Berry.md

 See the [Berry Cookbook](Berry-Cookbook.md) for full examples.

-Functions used to add UI elements like buttons to Tasmota pages, and analyze the current request
+Functions used to add UI elements like buttons to Tasmota pages, and analyze the current request.
+See above `Driver` to add buttons to Tasmota UI.

 General Function|Parameters and details
 :---|:---